Bhanditz/labs-preview/_posts/blog/2014-11-04-europeana-creative-design-challenge.md

 ### Additional Support

+Take a look at our [Europeana Creative blog posts](http://pro.europeana.eu/web/europeana-creative/news) where we will publish new guides and share ideas over the coming months to further support your application.

 If you would like additional support in finding suitable content, accessing digital objects, license conditions or anything else connected to Europeana please don’t hesitate to contact <api@europeana.eu>

-If you have any questionsabout the challenge feel free to contact us at <europeanacreative@onb.ac.at>.
+If you have any questions about the challenge feel free to contact us at <europeanacreative@onb.ac.at>.

-We will be delighted to help!

-GOOD LUCK!
+### GOOD LUCK!